How to Ferment Peppers for Hot Sauce

 A fast cleanup tool for creamy soups, peri-peri marinades, blender salsas, and smoother hot sauce batches.

-View on Amazon ↗Never overcook it
+View option ↗Never overcook it

 Instant-Read Meat Thermometer